DannyBen/bashly/examples/command-groups/README.md

 File Commands:
   download   Download a file

+Commands:
   upload     Upload a file
+  logout     Delete login credentials to the config file

 Login Commands:
-  login      Write login credentials to the config file logout     Delete login credentials to the config file
+  login      Write login credentials to the config file